Pretty Boy Floyd, Sunset Rebellion, and Magi at the West End Trading Co. in Sanford, FL on 8/15/25 By Jesse Striewski/Photos By Brooke Striewski

 Nova Rex at the Amway Center in Orlando, FL on 7/1/22 By Jesse Striewski/Photos By Brooke Striewski

 Around this same time last year, local rockers Nova Rex brought the thunder to the Amway Center for pre-game and halftime sets during an Orlando Predators home game.
-This past Friday, July 1, the band rocked the house again, this time with The Babys singer John Bisha behind the mic.
+This past Friday, July 1, the band rocked the house again, this time with The Babys singer John Bisaha behind the mic.

-I’ve caught the band live several times over the years, but this was my first time seeing them with Bisha on vocals.
+I’ve caught the band live several times over the years, but this was my first time seeing them with Bisaha on vocals.
 The band – which is still rounded out by founder/bassist Kenny Wilkerson, Britny Fox guitarist Greg Polcari, and drummer Shawn Lowery – seemed as rejuvenated as ever on this particular night.

 As usual, Rewind It Magazine arrived fashionably late thanks to I4 traffic and rain hit along the way.
 So by the time we did make it, the band was already well into their pre-game set with the hard-hitting “Break Away.”
 Shortly after the guys launched into the ’80s-esque power ballad “Alone Tonight,” one of my personal favorites of theirs that I don’t recall ever hearing them perform live any of the prior times I saw them.
 They rounded out their first set with the anthem “Turn it up Loud” before turning things over to the Orlando Predators to host the Jacksonville Sharks in their final home game of the season.